 General Scowcroft had an aeronautical rating as a pilot and had numerous military decorations and awards.
 In addition, President George H. W. Bush presented him with the Medal of Freedom Award in 1991, the nation’s highest civilian award.
 In 1993, he was made an Honorary Knight of the British Empire (K.B.E.) by Queen Elizabeth II.

 General Scowcroft was born in Ogden, Utah on March 19, 1925.
 He received his undergraduate degree and commission into the Army Air Forces from the U.S. Military Academy at West Point, where he was recognized as a Distinguished Graduate.
 He received M.A. and Ph.D. degrees from Columbia University.
 He also was the recipient of honorary degrees from the National Defense University; the Medical University of South Carolina; Brigham Young University; the University of Utah; the College of William and Mary; Columbia University; DePaul University; and George Washington University.

 General Scowcroft was married to the late Marian Horner Scowcroft and had a daughter Karen Scowcroft and a granddaughter Meghan Scowcroft.
-He passed away on August 6, 2020 in Virginia, and will be buried at Arlington National Cemetery alongside his wife.
+He passed away on August 6, 2020, in Virginia, and is buried at Arlington National Cemetery alongside his wife.